nhuvuong/bootstrap-datetimepicker-rails/README.md

 # bootstrap-datetimepicker-rails

 This gem packages the bootstrap-datetimepicker (JavaScripts & stylesheets) for Rails 3.1+ asset pipeline.
-It adds ability to use [bootstrap-datetimepicker plugin](http://tarruda.github.com/bootstrap-datetimepicker/) within your Rails app without puting files inside `vendor` directory.
+It adds ability to use https://github.com/smalot/bootstrap-datetimepicker within your Rails app without puting files inside `vendor` directory.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'bootstrap-datetimepicker-rails'
+    gem 'bootstrap-datetimespecificpicker-rails'

 Add the following directive to your Javascript manifest file (`application.js`):